-2024 Plan of Operations
+2025 Plan of Operations

-PinoyLotto, the joint venture operation for the nationwide lottery system, has commenced commercial operations in the last quarter of 2023.
-POSC owns 50% of the joint venture operation, assuring the Company with steady income for the next 5 years.
+PinoyLotto, the joint venture operation for the nationwide lottery system, will continue to maintain operations for its 6,500 installed terminals.
+POSC owns 50% of the joint venture operation, assuring the Company with steady income for the duration of its 5-year term.